spryker/spryker-docs/docs/scos/dev/developer-guides/202005.0/development-guide/back-end/data-manipulation/data-enrichment/factory/injecting-dependencies-within-factories-container-globals.md

 title: Injecting Dependencies within Factories- Container Globals
 description: The ContainerGlobals is a way to inject dependencies which are available inside your Factories.
 originalLink: https://documentation.spryker.com/v5/docs/container-globals
+originalArticleId: 4f7a0b41-c12e-42df-bb3d-5336d2772030
 redirect_from:
   - /v5/docs/container-globals
   - /v5/docs/en/container-globals
 ---

-The `ContainerGlobals` is a way to inject dependencies which are available inside your [Factories](https://documentation.spryker.com/docs/en/factory).
+The `ContainerGlobals` is a way to inject dependencies which are available inside your [Factories](/docs/scos/dev/developer-guides/202005.0/development-guide/back-end/data-manipulation/data-enrichment/factory/creating-instances-of-classes-factory.html).
 Every dependency added to the `ContainerGlobals` is available by using `getProvidedDependency()` in your factory.

 To add something globally you need to create a service provider and add it to the bootstrap of your application.